 Laurie comes from a very spiritual background.
-As a teenager, she studied yoga and meditation with yoga teachers from India and direct disciples of Indian teachers.
+As a teenager, she studied yoga and meditation with yoga teachers from India or direct disciples of Indian teachers.
 She also lived in a traditional ashram (a Hindu monastery) as a young adult for seven years, four of which were spent living in India.
 Afterwards, she studied Indian classical music - a purifying and meditative type of music - with the great Indian classical musician, Ali Akbar Khan, for almost 25 years.
 In 1990 she became a devotee of Amma, the hugging saint, who recommends yoga and meditation for greater well-being.

 Laurie has published a candid memoir, "A Spiritual Journey to Now," which readers describe as uplifting and enjoyable to read.
 She shares her adventures on the spiritual path, the benefits of yoga and meditation, and the valuable lessons she learned along the way.
 She has also recorded 4 albums of Indian classical music on the Indian instrument sarode.
-She shares her music in institutions where people are isolated and suffering, and has been featured in the Sunday Lifestyles section of the Marin Independent Journal, a major Bay Area newspaper, and also been interviewed on the radio.
+She shares her music in institutions where people are isolated and suffering, and has been featured in the Sunday Lifestyles section of the Marin Independent Journal, a major Bay Area newspaper.
+She has also been interviewed on the radio.